Panos997/Projects/Bone X Ray Classification Using Deep Learning/README.md

 drive.mount('/content/drive/')
 ```

-which indicates that the project was primarily developed and executed inside Google Colab using Google Drive storage.
+which indicates that the project was trained inside Google Colab using Google Drive storage.

 ---

-# Experimental Workflow

-The notebook was structured as an experimentation environment for testing multiple deep learning workflows on medical X-ray data.

-The experimentation process includes:

-- preprocessing experimentation
-- CNN training workflows
-- hyperparameter tuning
-- training comparison
-- validation monitoring
-- performance analysis

-The objective was to evaluate which methods perform better for bone X-ray abnormality classification tasks.
+# Medical AI Focus

+The project explores how deep learning models can support medical imaging workflows by identifying abnormalities in X-ray images.

+The system is designed as an experimental educational project and not as a production-ready medical diagnosis system.

 ---